Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Increase memory limit for shrinking large original images.
 * Fixed logical problem in list field default settings in `EntityInitializer`.
 * Fixed placement of reset button on configuration pages.
+* Check if magnific popup is loaded before using it.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.2.0).

 ## ModuleStudio 1.1.0 (Nov 26, 2017)